artturipa/myblog/irm_basics/blog.md

 #### Test plans
 *sn_audit_test_plan*

 Used to describe how a feature is to be tested.
-References control
+References a control.

-####